 However, for those of you who don’t want to intentionally make mistakes, here’s an essential tip for that 8th grade year:

 - Academically, the most important question to answer at the beginning of 8th grade is How far do I think this child should get in math by the end of high school?
 The more advanced math courses your child completes, the more doors will open.
 Kids interested in engineering, science, medicine, or tech all should push to complete introductory calculus, (AP Calculus, ideally).
 Kids likely to head into the humanities or social sciences; English, pre-law, political science, history, teaching, etc. don’t have to get as far in math.
 Anything beyond Algebra 2 will work, though having advanced math on the transcript doesn’t hurt.
-It shows admissions offices that your kids are willing to challenge themselves—colleges like that.
+It shows admissions offices that your kid is willing to challenge him or herself—colleges like that.
 (Try Statistics with the humanities loving kid instead.)